-A Primer on Sri Lankan Street Food in London
+A Primer on Sri Lankan Street Food Meal Kits in the UK

 Food is a core part of daily Sri Lankan life, from shopping for fresh produce at local markets and preparing the ingredients to cook traditional recipes.
 Streets lined with food carts and cafes tempt hungry crowds stopping for a quick snack or for something more.